 Although the Bostitch Personal Electric Pencil Sharpener doesn’t excel at anything particular, it is a great all-rounder.
 This wired sharpener is made of hardened steel, making it nice and sturdy, while it’s also small and lightweight for good portability and space saving.

-It has a high capacity shavings tray that’s easy to clean, and a safety switch stops it operating when the tray is removed.
-All this, at a very reasonable price, gives this a deserved place on our list of best pencil sharpeners.
+It has a high capacity shavings tray that’s easy to clean, and a safety switch stops it from operating when the tray is removed.
+All this, at a very reasonable price has won this pencil sharpener great reviews, granting it a place on our list of best pencil sharpeners.

 The best manual pencil sharpeners

 Electric pencil sharpeners save you having to turn the pencil, but some people retain that level of control for themselves.
 Manual pencil sharpeners are also generally cheaper, and don’t require batteries or connecting to a power source.
 And if you're among those who prefer this type, the best pencil sharpener we can recommend is the Staedtler Metal Double Hole Sharpener.

 This small but perfectly formed pencil sharpener features two holes for different pencils.
 One fits standard pencils up to 8.2mm, with a sharpening angle of 23 degrees for clear and accurate lines.
 The other fits thick standard and coloured pencils up to 10.2mm, with a sharpening angle of 30 degrees for broad, soft strokes.
 It also has a nice hinged cover to stop any shavings from spilling out of the holes.
 And at just 2.3 inches high, it’s super-portable.